NUS LKY

 What You Gain

-💡 Students will be able to gain an understanding of what public policy is about and its importance, understand the connections between language, public policy and society and enhance their ability to use English language more effectively and confidently for communication.
+💡 Students will be able to gain an understanding of what public policy is about and its importance for social harmony, understand the connections between political strategies, social policy and social fabric and evaluate approaches to inclusive citizen participation in a multicultural context.

 Who Is It For